subsurface/subsurface/README.md

 ```

 Native builds on Windows are not really supported (the official Windows
-installers are both cross-built on Linux).
+installers are cross-built on Linux).

 You can give a data file as command line argument, or (once you have
 set this up in the Preferences) Subsurface picks a default file for